Explore the traditional culture and the aesthetic art of Japan.

 Voices (Chanoyu Guide & Experience)

 We loved you helping us to understand better about the Way of Tea, and all your very interesting insights. ( France )

 How intimate and Zen we felt after the ceremony.
 It was a hit! ( Spain )

 A very special and amazing experience.
 It will be a great souvenir for all of us. ( U.K.)

 Machiko Soshin Hoshina

-Tea Master, Urasenke style, based in Tokyo, Japan.
+Tea Master, accomplished practitioner of Urasenke school, based in Tokyo, Japan.
 Bilingual instructor of Japanese tea ceremony (Japanese / English).
 Navigator to the world of traditional and contemporary Japanese culture.

 Reservation & Contact

 Please contact the following e-mail email@example.com